1976

-From top to bottom, left to right: Mao Zedong passes away, ending an era in China and sparks political change; an earthquake in Tangshan kills 242,469 people, making it the deadliest earthquake in recorded history (excluding other disasters that happened after an earthquake); the 1976 Summer Olympics in Montreal unfold amid controversy and boycotts; the 1976 Argentine coup d'état ousts Isabel Perón and installs a military junta; the Entebbe raid sees Israeli forces rescue hostages in Uganda; the Soweto uprising erupts in apartheid South Africa as students protest Afrikaans instruction; the United States celebrates its Bicentennial, marking 200 years of independence; the 1976 Cavalese cable car crash in Italy kills 43; and the debut of the VHS reshapes home video technology.
+From top to bottom, left to right: Mao Zedong dies, ending a political era in China; the 1976 Tangshan earthquake kills over 240,000 people; the 1976 Summer Olympics in Montreal face boycotts and controversy; the 1976 Argentine coup d'état topples Isabel Perón; the MV George Prince ferry disaster kills 78 people in Louisiana; the Soweto uprising erupts against apartheid in South Africa; the 1976 Cavalese cable car crash in Italy kills 43; the debut of VHS transforms home video; and the U.S. celebrates its Bicentennial.